Mago-3D/FlappyBird/README.md

 # FlappyBird
-Single-player arcade game, enjoy it =)
+Single-player arcade game made in REACT, enjoy it =) This game has a few bugs, which i will fix asap, but I think this is not so important in order to see experience and knowledge in REACT